January 15, 2024

 • Imaging studies - In vivo confocal microscopy when available

-• Treatment Approaches
+Treatment Approaches

-• For Peripheral Corneal Neuralgia:
+For Peripheral Corneal Neuropathic Pain:

 • Environmental modifications: Humidifiers, air purifiers, protective eyewear